dimhoLt/go-err-example/readme.md

 ### Returns
 Regardless of the error type returned, the return value declared in the function should **always** be `error`, and never the custom error declared in the package.

+## Examples
+To show how the code is expected to work, run `$ go run main.go`.
+It will showcase both an implementation of an error handling in code, and simple printing of errors - what most people currently do.

+For an example on how this can be used in real life, run `$ go run server.go`, which will send the proper HTTP status codes depending on the errors it receives.